Meals on Wheels

 General qualifications for the program require a client to be age 60 or greater and for the client to be generally homebound.
 Other factors considered in qualification for the program include assessment of living arrangements, evaluation of independence in activities of daily living, observation of cognitive an physical abilities, and assessment of nutritional risk.
 Prospective clients meeting the general qualifications for the program may apply for placement on our waiting list.
 Prior to placement as an active participant on Meals on Wheels, one of our case managers will conduct an in-home assessment to make a final determination of a potential client’s qualification for the program.

 While there is no “charge” for meals, we do offer clients an opportunity to voluntarily contribute to Meals on Wheels to help offset the costs of meal delivery and program operation.
 We suggest a donation of $60.00 per month, but we are appreciative of any amount that fits in your budget.
-Each year, the agency must raise over $300,000 in local funds, a large portion of which comes from client contributions, to maintain our current level of service.
+Each year, the agency must raise $350,000 in local funds, a large portion of which comes from client contributions, to maintain our current level of service.